“Growing Up Hip Hop: Atlanta” Exclusive: Jhonni Blaze Threatened As She Takes The Stage

 - By Bossip Staff

-Jhonni Blaze tries to block out the haters and showcase her musical talent in the latest episode of “Growing Up Hip Hop.”
+Jhonni Blaze tries to block out the haters and showcase her musical talent in the latest episode of “Growing Up Hip Hop: Atlanta.”

 Jhonni is livid when she learns that there are people in the crowd at her showcase that have come to jump her.
 But she’s determined not to let the hate get her down.